aofarrel/BYOD-to-Terra/full_documentation.md

 ### Situation 5: Notebook VM using Terra's terminal
 Please see documentation [here](https://hackmd.io/yXS65cyfTUSY8790vZzThw).

-### Situation 6: Gen3 data
-Terra and Gen3 have a special handoff system.
-A huge advantage of this is that the result is your data being imported in the form of dataframes, rather than just placed in your Google Bucket, therefore bypassing the Bucket-to-Compute side of the BYOD problem entirely (unless you wish to manipulate that data in some way before running it in a workspace, such as editing it with a Jupyter notebook).
-To learn more about this process, [see Terra's documentation here.](https://support.terra.bio/hc/en-us/articles/360038087312-Understanding-and-using-Gen3-data-in-Terra)

-### Situation 7: Google Cloud Bucket, using gsutil
+### Situation 6: Google Cloud Bucket, using gsutil
 Similiar to Situation 5, you can use Terra's terminal to move files around.
-This time, gsutil cp can be put to work moving files between a bucket you have downloader access to and your Terra workspace.
+This time, `gsutil cp` can be put to work moving files between a bucket you have downloader access to and your Terra workspace.

 Note that if the GCS bucket you are transferring from is a requester pays bucket, you will need to provide your billing project ID in order to download the files.
 This billing project ID is the same one that you selected when making your workspace.
 If your billing project ID was terra-billing-test, then the resulting command would be:

 `gsutil -u terra-billing-test cp gs://source-bucket gs://terra-workspace`

-### Situation 8: Using the gs:// URI directly
+### Situation 7: Using the gs:// URI directly
 In some cases, you might just be working with a few files.
-In that situation, you can skip the question of Source-to-Bucket entirely and just use the gs:// URI as your workflow input [as explained in Terra's pipeling documentation](https://support.terra.bio/hc/en-us/articles/360026521831-Configure-a-workflow-to-process-your-data#h_d8435f57-4713-40c5-b5af-150f1872057f).
-However, if you have enough files to make typing out the inputs tedious, it may be worth your time instead following the instructions for Situation 7.
+If so, you can skip the question of Source-to-Bucket entirely and just use the gs:// URI as your workflow input [as explained in Terra's pipeling documentation](https://support.terra.bio/hc/en-us/articles/360026521831-Configure-a-workflow-to-process-your-data#h_d8435f57-4713-40c5-b5af-150f1872057f).
+However, if you have enough files to make typing out the inputs tedious, it may be worth your time instead following the instructions for Situation 6.

-### Situation 9: Transfering from AWS
+### Situation 8: Transfering from AWS
 [Please see Google's documentation.](https://cloud.google.com/migrate/compute-engine/docs/4.8/how-to/migrate-aws-to-gcp/migrating-aws-vms)

 ## Bucket-to-Compute